Gwynsav/gwostwriter/.github/README.md

-> **Warning**
+> [!WARNING]
-This configuration is made by myself, for myself, and with very little concern for other's preferences.
+> This configuration is made by myself, for myself, and with very little concern for other's preferences.
 This configuration is not meant to be "good", it's just meant to be comfortable for me.
 Let it also be known that this is *VERY* WIP and I'm no Lua or nvim expert.